-Celiac disease is an autoimmune disease that affects those who are genetically predisposed to it.
-It involves the small intestine and thus usually produces symptoms associated with the digestive process.
-People who have celiac disease have an intolerance to gliadin.
-This is a gluten protein that is in a wide variety of grains, including wheat, barley, rye, and possibly oats.
-Unfortunately, the symptoms of celiac disease are hard to recognize.
-The symptoms are often confused with other, less serious conditions, such as simple indigestion.
-If not managed appropriately, celiac disease makes the body vulnerable to other diseases such as type 1 diabetes, multiple sclerosis, anemia, osteoporosis, infertility, epilepsy, migraines, and in some extreme cases, intestinal cancer.
-There is no cure for celiac disease.
-The only way to manage the condition is by the adoption of a gluten-free diet.
+Celiac disease is an autoimmune disease to which some people have a genetic predisposition.
+It involves the small intestine and usually produces issues with the digestive process, although it can cause a wide range of symptoms.
+People with celiac disease have an intolerance to gliadin, a gluten protein that is in a wide variety of grains including wheat, barley, rye, and some oats.
+Unfortunately, the symptoms of celiac disease are hard to recognize and may be confused with other, less serious conditions such as simple indigestion.
+If not managed appropriately, celiac disease makes the body vulnerable to other diseases such as type 1 diabetes, multiple sclerosis, anemia, osteoporosis, infertility, epilepsy, migraines, and in extreme cases, intestinal cancer.
+There is no cure for celiac disease; the only way to manage the condition is to adopt a gluten-free diet.

-People with celiac disease experience loose bowel movements chronically unless they transition to a gluten-free diet.
-Their stool is pale, watery, and very malodorous.
-Like any other digestive intolerance, those whose bodies react atypically to gliadin experience indigestion.
-The body does not tolerate gluten and therefore does not absorb fat, iron, and other nutrients from food.
-These cause the watery consistency of the stool as well as the foul odor.
-Someone with this condition may become accustomed to passing loose stools and may not realize that they have the disease.
-This delay tends to cause several health-related complications later on.
+People with celiac disease can experience chronic loose bowel movements unless they transition to a gluten-free diet.
+Their stool may be pale, watery, and malodorous.
+The body does not tolerate gluten and may not absorb fat, iron and other nutrients from food as well as healthy people do.
+Someone with this condition may become accustomed to passing loose stools and not realize they have the disease.
+This delay tends to cause complications later on.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.